flex-protocol/sui-flex-swap/README.md

 # Integration with Story Protocol

-To integrate with Story Protocol's infrastructure, we will adapt Flex DEX functionalities to accommodate the specific token usecases used by Story Protocol.
-Here are the mappings and features, along with the relevant functions with Solidity migration:
+To integrate with Story Protocol's infrastructure, we will adapt Flex DEX functionalities to accommodate the specific token usecases on Story.
+Here are the mappings and features, along with the relevant functions:

 Types of Pools focused toward Story Assets
 - **IPA <> USDC/ETH (NFT <> FT)**: This will allow trading of IP Assets (IPA) with fungible tokens like USDC or ETH.